 Analysis of convection is deferred to Chapter 5: simple laminar flows are considered, and high-speed flows are treated first in Section 5.2, since an understanding of the recovery temperature concept enhances the students' problem-solving capabilities.
-Each of the topics in Sections 5.3 through 5.8 are essentially self-contained, and the instructor can select as few or as many as required.
+Mixing length turbulence models are briefly discussed, and the chapter closes with a development of the general conservation equations.

 Chapter 6 focuses on thermal radiation.
 Radiation properties are initially defined on a total energy basis, and the shape factor is introduced as a simple geometrical concept.
 This approach allows students to immediately begin solving engineering radiation exchange problems.
 Only subsequently need they tackle the more difficult directional and spectral aspects of radiation.
 For gas radiation, the ubiquitous Hottel charts have been replaced by the more accurate methods developed by Edwards; the accompanying computer program RAD3 makes their use particularly simple.

 The treatment of condensation and evaporation heat transfer in Chapter 7 has novel features, while the treatment of pool boiling is quite conventional.
-Forced convection boiling and condensation is taken far enough to facilitate calculation of both pressure drop and heat transfer.
 Heatpipes are dealt with in some detail, enabling students to calculate the wicking limit and to analyze the performance of simple gas-controlled heatpipes.

-Chapter 8 expands the presentation of the thermal analysis of heat exchangers beyond the customary and includes regenerators and the effect of axial conduction on thermal performance.
-The treatment of heat exchanger design includes the calculation of exchanger pressure drop, thermal-hydraulic design, heat transfer surface selection for compact heat exchangers, and economic analysis leading to the calculation of the benefit-cost differential associated with heat recovery operations.
+Chapter 8 expands the presentation of the thermal analysis of heat exchangers beyond the customary and includes the calculation of exchanger pressure drop, thermal-hydraulic design, heat transfer surface selection for compact heat exchangers, and economic analysis leading to the calculation of the benefit-cost differential associated with heat recovery operations.
 The computer program HEX2 serves to introduce students to computer-aided design of heat exchangers.